liorZats/BrickBreaker/README.md

 Brick Breaker is a twist on the classic arcade game Breakout, where the player must smash a wall of bricks by deflecting a bouncing ball with a paddle.
 Each brick in the game features a unique collision strategy.
 The player starts with 3 lives, losing one if the ball hits the bottom of the screen.
 If all lives are lost, the game is over.

 # Rules
-The player begins with three lives, a main ball, and a paddle.
+  -The player begins with three lives, a main ball, and a paddle.<br/>
-Use the main paddle to bounce the main ball and break bricks.
+  -Use the main paddle to bounce the main ball and break bricks.<br/>
-Use the left and right arrow keys to move the paddle.
+  -Use the left and right arrow keys to move the paddle.<br/>
-Losing a life happens when the ball falls below the paddle.
-Extra lives are earned by destroying bricks with a heart strategy and catching the falling hearts with the main paddle.
+  -Losing a life happens when the ball falls below the paddle.<br/> -Extra lives are earned by destroying bricks with a heart strategy and catching the falling hearts with the main paddle.<br/>
-Certain bricks provide an extra paddle, focus the camera on the ball, and spawn two additional puck balls.
+  -Certain bricks provide an extra paddle, focus the camera on the ball, and spawn two additional puck balls.<br/>
-To complete the game, the player must break all bricks without losing all lives.
+  -To complete the game, the player must break all bricks without losing all lives.<br/>

 # Installation
 Fork the Repository: Click on the "Fork" button in the upper-right corner of the repository's page.